werefkin/oct-python-gui/README.md

 Run `main.py`

+an executive verstion with an `exe` can be generated using pyinstaller (run `pyinstaller main.spec`)

 ## Calibration vector (amplitude-based correction)
 Calibration allows to linearize wavelength-domain signals and eliminate nonlinearities of spectral interferograms in k-space.
 The calibration vector is determined using an amplitude approach: after interferogram processing, peak positions are determined, and evaluated to be linearized (in the ideal k-space the spacing is constant).
 An example of the generation of the vector is given in './generate_calibration_vector'.
 Certain parameters, such as gaussian filter width, peak height etc should be adjusted manually.